Persistence of Galois property of hypersurfaces over algebraic integers across other characteristics: Introduction

-Previous work on Galois points has focused on fixed fields.
-The interplay between Galois points and changes in the characteristic of the base field remains largely unexplored.
-In this paper, we focus on hypersurfaces defined over the integers, specifically those whose points are Galois points over a certain base field.
-Our main goal is to investigate whether the Galois property of the projection is preserved when the base field is changed to a field with a different characteristic.
-Additionally, we establish the defining equations for hypersurfaces with Galois points and their associated Galois groups.
-Therefore, our results provide new insights into the transformations that arise when the characteristic of the base field varies.
+Previous work on Galois points has primarily focused on fixed base fields.
+In contrast, the interplay between Galois points and variations in the characteristic of the base field remains largely unexplored.
+In this paper, we study hypersurfaces defined over a ring of algebraic integers, focusing on cases where the projection from a point defines a Galois extension over either a number field or the residue field associated with a prime ideal satisfying certain conditions.
+Our main goal is to investigate whether the Galois property of such projections is preserved under reduction modulo the residue field associated with all but finitely many such prime ideals.
+In addition, we explicitly determine the defining equations of hypersurfaces admitting Galois points, as well as the structure of their associated Galois groups.
+These results provide new insights into how the Galois property behaves under changes in the characteristic of the base field.